FirelyTeam/firely-docs/vonk/facade/projectsetup.rst

    * Run ``Install-Package Vonk.Fhir.R3`` (if you want to use R3)
    * Run ``Install-Package Vonk.Fhir.R4`` (if you want to use R4)

-.. note:: You can install the latest beta release of the Vonk packages by adding ``-IncludePrerelease`` to the install command.
+.. note:: You can install the latest beta release of the Firely Server packages by adding ``-IncludePrerelease`` to the install command.